• Skip to primary navigation

 Homemade gluten-free peanut butter cups being grabbed right off a stack so it can get eaten

-My husband and oldest daughters are completely and utterly obsessed with chocolate peanut butter cups.
-I'm not even kidding; my husband will eat an entire bag by himself.
 Early on in our marriage, I made him a giant peanut butter cup for his birthday.
 That was before he discovered I could make him cheesecake, and well now, that's his constant birthday request.
-That's not to say I don't make him chocolate peanut butter cups; I do, I tend to stick to the smaller ones, and well, they get made more often than just his birthday.

-Making candy is something I enjoy doing, and it's not that hard as it might seem.
+Making candy is something I enjoy doing, and it's not as hard as it might seem.
 Don't worry, these come together fast, and there isn't any special equipment needed.
 You can opt to make them in a chocolate mold, but trust me, a cupcake pan and some liners are all you need.

 What's inside a peanut butter cup?